-While Alicante doesn’t strike as a historic destination, a lot of its past is hidden in Castillo de Santa Barbara.
-The entire city was built at the foot of the 9th century Santa Barbara Castle.
-The castle, though greatly preserved, has a history of battles and wars.
+While Alicante doesn’t strike as a historic destination, its past is hidden in Castillo de Santa Barbara.
+The entire city was built at the foot of the 9th-century Santa Barbara Castle.
+The castle, though exceptionally preserved, has a history of battles and wars.

 It may seem like a mere castle, but there is plenty to see here to take up your entire day!
-Head over to the top for a spectacular vista of the city or explore preserved rooms and learn a few things about the city.
+Head to the top for a spectacular city vista or explore preserved rooms and learn a few things about the city.

-The city of Alicante is also known for its delicious ice creams with different colors and flavors.
+Alicante also has delicious ice creams with different colors and flavors.
 While there are plenty of parlors where you can try a few cones, we recommend Heladeria Borgonesse.
-Among the flavors, you can find here include Ferrero Rocher, stracciatella, and passion fruit among others.
+Among the flavors you can find here: are Ferrero Rocher, stracciatella, and passion fruit.

 Parque el Palmeral

-If you want to get out of the city, Parquet el Palmeral is a great option.
-Packed with unique botanical wildlife, tall palms trees, and cascades, this park is like the Garden of Eden of Alicante.
+If you want to get out of the city, Parquet el Palmeral is an excellent option.
+Packed with unique botanical wildlife, tall palm trees, and cascades, this park is like the Garden of Eden of Alicante.
 To reach it, take a train or C6 airport bus.

 Calling this park beautiful is a massive understatement.

-It has toilets and food and drink shops, though there is no place to buy sunscreen so make sure you always carry yours throughout this trip.
+Though there is no place to buy sunscreen, it has toilets and food and drink shops, so make sure you always carry yours throughout this trip.

-Just as you would expect of any coastal, city, Alicante also has a marina and it is spectacular.
-Alicante’s Marina has plenty of yachts for rent and even sleep in. at night, the city lights illuminate the waters, making for a breathtaking and dreamy stroll along the water edge.
+Just as you would expect of any coastal city, Alicante also has a marina, which is spectacular.
+Alicante’s Marina has plenty of yachts for rent and even sleep in. at night, the city lights illuminate the waters, making for a breathtaking and dreamy stroll along the water’s edge.

-There is also SoHo Bar in Marina, which serves some lovely cocktails and tasty coffee.
+There is also SoHo Bar in Marina, which serves lovely cocktails and tasty coffee.

 Barrio de Santa Cruz

-The area has a number of cafés that serve some delicious coffee and tapas as well as paella.
+The area has several cafés serving delicious coffee, tapas, and paella.
 Barrio de Santa Cru is the best spot for lunch and escaping the bustling Alicante.